-Trigger Warning: Christianity in a favorable light, struggles with belief in God, fitting in at church, splitting, BPD symptoms.
+Trigger Warning: Christianity in a favorable light.
 Read at your own discretion.

 This post was written by Brianna Rhodes